-When it comes to location, the highest average paycheck ($125K per year) can be spotted in Boston, Mass.; San Diego, Calif. (approximately $87K), Atlanta, Ga. ($87K), and Waltham, Mass. (about $85K) are the next top-paying cities.
-Overland Park, Kan. ranks low on the pay scale — at $47K, it is one of the lowest-paid cities.
-By state, the highest pay levels are found in Georgia, where the average Alere employee makes $93K annually.
+When it comes to location, the highest average paycheck ($83K annually) can be spotted in San Diego, Calif.; Atlanta, Ga. ($80K), Charlottesville, Va. ($79K), and Waltham, Mass. (about $79K) are the next top-paying cities.
+Expected earnings are below average (around $44K) in Overland Park, Kan., one of the lowest-paid cities.
+By state, Alere employees make the most in California, earning approximately $81K per year on average.

 Years of Experience

-Between the one and five year mark, median pay is around $57K per year.
-The largest slice of the Alere workforce (34 percent) has been working for five to nine years and earns, on average, $71K annually.
+Between the one and five year mark, median pay is $56K annually.
+Broken down by tenure, the largest share of Alere employees (36 percent) have five to nine years of experience and earn $61K per year on average.

 Certifications and Degrees